thchrn/Pathfinding-Visualizer/README.md

 - **Recursive Division** — recursively splits the grid into chambers, carving passages at random points to create interconnected, winding mazes.
 - **Binary Tree** — carves paths through the grid using binary tree logic, producing a different pattern each time.
+- **Prim's Algorithm** — grows a maze from a single cell by randomly expanding the frontier, producing organic, natural-looking mazes.

 ### Interactive Grid